 - Minor incident results in severe pain

-- Constant pain aggravated with neck movements to end of range possibly radiating down the arm
+- Constant pain aggravated with neck movements to the end of your range, possibly radiating down the arm

 - Neck movements are generally restricted in all directions

-- Pain area is well defined and radiates down arm with possible sensation and weakness
+- Pained area is well defined and radiates down arm with possible sensation and weakness

 There are a lot of structures in the neck that may be responsible for your specific symptoms.
 We are able to accurately evaluate your neck and find the structures responsible for the pain you are experiencing.
-If X rays or scans are necessary, we will see to it that you are referred to the right place.
+If X rays or scans are necessary, we will refer you to the right place.

-Physiotherapy treatment focuses firstly identifying the structures that produce the pain.
-We will guide you to avoid or limit certain activities or movements.
-During the initial phases when the pain is severe, we can use Electrotherapy to block the pain impulse and desensitize the nerve endings, Ultrasound and Laser can help relieve the pain and accelerate the healing.
-We use Acupunctureor Dry Needling to help the healing of the surrounding tissue cells and we use different types of Strapping and Taping to unload and redistribute the forces in your neck.
+A physiotherapy treatment focuses upon identifying the structures that are producing the pain.
+We will guide you to avoid, or limit, certain activities or movements.
+During the initial phases, where the pain is most severe, we can use Electrotherapy to block the pain impulses and desensitize the nerve endings.
+Ultrasound and Laser can also be used to help relieve pain and accelerate healing.
+We use Acupuncture or Dry Needling to help heal the surrounding tissue cells and we use different types of Strapping and Taping to unload and redistribute the forces in your neck.

-Massage, Soft tissue mobilization and muscle Stretches helps to break down fascia restrictions and improve flexibility of the muscles.
-Myofascial release of some dominant Cervical mobilizer muscles are quite painful, but the result speaks for itself.
+Massage, Soft tissue mobilization and muscle Stretches helps break down fascia restrictions and improve muscle flexibility .
+Myofascial release of some dominant Cervical mobilizer muscles are quite painful, but the results speak for itself.

-We very rarely advocate using a neck brace, due to the secondary complications and bigger problems it could cause, rather than help.
-We will gradually progress neck and postural training exercises as your pain improve, we monitor this very closely so we can make sure it won’t happen again.
+We very rarely advocate using a neck brace, due to the secondary complications and bigger problems it could cause.
+We will gradually progress in neck and postural training exercises as your pain improves.
+The training gets monitored very closely to avoid further injuries.

-Physiotherapy will aim to reduce your pain and will be different for each person, depending on the cause of your problem.
-One problem may cause a next, for example a locked joint will cause a lot of protective muscle spasm.
-Therefore; treatment will focus on mobilising the joint and relieving the muscle spasm to ultimately reduce the pain.
+Physiotherapy will aim to reduce your pain and will be experienced differently by each person.
+One problem may cause another to appear (similar to the domino affect), for example; a locked joint will cause a lot of protective muscle spasms, therefore, by focusing treatment upon mobilizing the joint will relieve the muscle spasms and ultimately reduce the pain.

 Our professional experience on severe neck pain

-Treating sudden and severe neck pain is the second most common symptom that we see in our practice.
-We have compared our approach to other protocols realized we can treat neck pain fast and effectively if the underlying cause is determined before it becomes chronic.
-Rarely its cause for serious alarm, but it needs to be looked at.
-Muscle strain and inflation of the joints can give you considerable amount of discomfort but the faster we attend to it the faster the relief.
+Sudden and severe neck pain is the second most common symptom we see in our practice.
+We have compared our approach to other protocols and realized that we treat neck pain fast and effectively, if the underlying cause is determined before it becomes chronic.
+It’s rarely cause for serious alarm, but it still needs to be looked at.
+Muscle strain and inflation of the joints can give you a considerable amount of discomfort, the faster we attend to it, the faster you’ll experience relief.

 The bigger problem with neck pain however lies in reoccurring or chronic neck pain, which could be due to poor posture and habitual movements.
-When these neck pain ‘episodes’ becomes more frequent and more intense, you should have it checked out.
+When these neck pain ‘episodes’ become more frequent and intense, you should have it checked out.